How Big Do Italian Greyhounds Get? Size & Growth Guide

 Italian Greyhounds are a small breed, reaching 7-14 lbs at full maturity.
 Small breeds mature faster, typically reaching adult size by 8-12 months.

-With a typical weight of 7-14 lbs and lifespan of 14-15 yrs, the Italian Greyhound requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 7-14 lbs and lifespan of 14-15 yrs, the Italian Greyhound has specific care needs shaped by its genetics and build.
 Here's what the evidence and breed data show.

 Growth Timeline